mbta/dotcom/docs/MODULES.md

+# Modules

+> [!WARNING]
+> This documentation was copied from the child apps and needs more editing.

 # TripPlan

 The TripPlan application provides trip plans for users of the site looking to explore potential routes from one place to another.